Traackr/traackr-api-php/README.md

 	$ php composer.phar install

+### Running the tests ###

+The unit tests come with a public API key that you can use to run the unit tests.
+However the API key provided in the unit tests is only allowed to access read-only end points (i.e. API calls that do not add, modify or delete any data).
+To run these read-only tests you can execute:

+    ./bin/phpunit --group read-only test

+If you try to run the entire test suite with this public API key you will get errors when trying to access functions that change data.

+### Running the entire test suite ###

+To run the entire test suite you will need an API key that has full access to the API.
+You can request one by emailing [api-support@traackr.com](maitto:api-support@traackr.com).

 Before you run unit tests, you need to specify an API key and a Customer key.
-These 2 values can be specified via ENV variables (so they don't have to be hardcoded on the unit tests).
+These 2 values can be specified via ENV variables (so they don't have to be hardcoded in the unit tests).

 	# export TRAACKR_API_KEY=<your-api-key>
 	# export TARACKR_CUSTOMER_KEY=<your-customer-key>

 Run the entire test suite:

 	./bin/phpunit test